dftlibs/xcfun/docs/building.rst

 - Python 3.6+ and its development libraries and headers.
 - `pybind11 <https://pybind11.readthedocs.io>`_.
 This will be automatically
   downloaded if not available.
+- Other dependencies listed in the `requirements.txt` or `environment.yml` files.

 To compile the documentation: